 The roadway networks shown on the next page are simplified representations taken from the region's travel model.
 Thicker lines depict roadways with higher traffic volumes, thinner lines segments carrying lesser volumes.
 The colors correspond to Volume/Capacity ratios (this is the number of vehicles divided by the theoretical capacity of the road); greater Volume/Capacity ratios correspond with more congestion.
 A Volume/Capacity ratio below 0.8 (in green) is indicative of a relatively free flowing roadway with little or no congestion.
-Once the Volume/Capacity, or V/C ratio, rises towards 1.0, motorists will experience more periods of congestion.
-Volume/Capacity ratios greater than 1.0 (in red) represent roadways which are consistently congested throughout and beyond the peak hours of travel.
+Once the Volume/Capacity ratios greater than 1.0 (in red) represent roadways which are consistently congested throughout and beyond the peak hours of travel.
 The first map shows conditions in 2016.
 The 2050 E & C map shows that without significant new investments, chronic congestion will occur on major arterials and freeways throughout the region, and particularly within Wake County.
 The 2050 MTP map shows forecast conditions if we build and operate the facilities and services in this plan.

-Roadway congestion in the 2016Transportation Model Calibration Year
+Roadway congestion in the 2016 Transportation Model Calibration Year